 Not As Dire As It Sounds

 Choosing the right printing service that works for you is important, but don’t lose sleep over it.
-The technology and resources have exponentially improved from even a decade ago so there are plenty of good options.
-Besides, the differences between them all are so minute, that it really comes down to convenience and a few cents here and there.
+The technology and resources have exponentially improved from even a decade ago so there are plenty of great options.
+Besides, the differences between them all are so minute, that it really comes down to convenience and a few pennies here and there.

 Learn The Lingo

 Before we go farther, there are some terms you will have to familiarize yourself with.
 If you know these already, feel free to skip ahead!

 POD – Print On Demand (Printers print after a book has been purchased.
 They do not keep an inventory.)

 KDP – Kindle Direct Publishing (Amazon’s POD service.)